 Steve Cook came to Coe in 1996 as an assistant baseball coach, moving to the head coach position the following year.
 Cook is a 1993 graduate of Allegheny College in Pennsylvania, a traditional NCAA Division III powerhouse.
 A four-year starter in the infield, Cook was an All-American in 1993 when his nationally ranked team finished 37-5 overall.
 Cook was inducted into the Allegheny College Athletics Hall of Fame in 2009.

 He spent three years playing in the minor leagues, including a stop with the Cedar Rapids Kernels.
 During the 1994 season, Cook and the Kernels won the Midwest League championship.

 Cook has compiled a career coaching record of 380-368-1.
 His 380 wins are the most in school history.
 Cook's teams have recorded the top six win totals in school history, including a 32-win season in 2011 and a 29-win season in 2012.
 Coe made NCAA Regional appearances in both years after winning the Iowa Conference Tournament.

-Coach Cook resides in Cedar Rapids with his wife Shannon and daughters Callie, Shelby, Lilly, Maggie and Lucy.
+Coach Cook resides in Cedar Rapids with his wife Shannon and daughters Callie, Shelby, Lilly, Maggie, Lucy and Elsie.

 Steve Cook Year-By-Year